Housemaids: To Have or Not to Have

-When the question is posed to a housewife: "how many maids will make you happy?" she will invariably answer “I’d like to have as many as I can.”
+When the question is posed to a housewife: "how many maids do you need?" she will invariably answer “I’d like to have as many as I can.”

 And why not?
 Every married woman (and unmarried ones too) who is responsible for the upkeep and maintenance of a home would certainly, without doubt, like to have at least one housemaid or domestic helper.
 The more, the better.
 Unfortunately this is wishful thinking for most average women in the western world.

-But the question really is not “how many maids will make you happy?”
-It should be “how many maids do you really need?”
+But the question really is not “how many maids do you need?”
+It should be “how many maids are really necessary?”

 My family's life experience shows the true meaning of the need for maids